squadran2003/filtering-searching-mineral-catalogue/README.md

 ## Installation

-create a virtualenv that uses python3 and then the command pip install -r requirements.txt
+create a virtualenv that uses python3 and then run the command pip install -r requirements.txt

 ## Contributors